 This racial/ethnic composition represents a shift in the makeup of San Francisco seniors over the past two decades.
 In 2000, nearly half (44%) of the city's seniors were white.
-Since that time, there has been sustained growth of the API population -

-Race/Ethnicity of Older Adults (60+) in San Francisco, 2000 to 2017 which rose from about 38% of seniors to current levels.
+Since that time, there has been sustained growth of the API population - which rose from about 38% of seniors to current levels.
 API individuals now make up the largest racial/ethnic subgroup among the city's older adults.
 Also of particular note is the decline of the African American senior population, which mirrors citywide trends in the displacement of African American residents.
 Where this population once comprised about 9% of all seniors in 2000, they now only account for about 6% of the local senior population, prompting important considerations about the work that must be done to serve this population equitably and support the preservation of this vibrant community.

-Older Adults (60+) in Poverty in San Francisco
+Race/Ethnicity of Older Adults (60+) in San Francisco, 2000 to 2017